Issues

 NIOSH (there are excellent fellowship opportunities at this site)

-Health Hazard Evaluations Click on HHE Program Information
+Health Hazard Evaluations Click on HHE Program Information, link in 2nd paragraph.

-ACGIH (American Conference of Governmental and Industrial Hygienists) Click on 'about" then 'History'
+ACGIH (American Conference of Governmental and Industrial Hygienists) Review the history

-Then review the Slides provided By Dr Vance (.pdf of slides).
-Examine the Links to web sites provided by Dr. Vance and be prepared to discuss current occupational health issues.
+Then review the Slides (Read in edit view rather than screen- view so you can see the notes) Examine the Links to web sites and be prepared to discuss current occupational health issues.

 The following short pieces should stimulate some thoughts about Asbestos as a carcinogen.